mhausenblas/Racoon/README.md

 Racoon is a targeted crawler and explorer for open data that is typically hidden in government and corporate Web sites.

-* INPUT: a seed URL and crawl parameters (crawl depth, limit, frequency, output format, etc.)
+* INPUT: a seed URL and crawl parameters (crawl depth, frequency, output format, etc.)
 * OUTPUT: description of target 'open data' documents such as PDF, Excel sheets, etc. in JSON as well as crawl info

 ## Usage